Active lifestyles and clear aligner treatment

 - Ensure you book a check-up with your dentist if you experience any bruising, bleeding, swelling or damage to your teeth.

-If you want to find out more about how Impress aligner treatment can help you enhance your smile and your lifestyle, come to a local clinic for a free orthodontic evaluation and get your game face ready for match day with a winning smile.
+If you want to find out more about how Impress aligner treatment can help you enhance your smile and your lifestyle, come to a local clinic for a free orthodontic evaluation.
+We offer cosmetic procedures that can be used alongside your aligners such as whitening treatments.